Skip to content

 Parameter Decorators in Middlewares

-Middlewares can use the same parameter decorators as controllers:
+Middlewares can use the same parameter decorators as controllers and benefit from automatic error catching too:

 typescript